 This recipe features a fall-time favorite vegetable, the acorn squash but, unlike most recipes, it adds savory flavors and ingredients, rather than overly sweet items.
-The vegetables, bacon, Parmesan cheese, herbal salt, Garlic granules, Thyme, and Parsley really compliment the slightly sweet flavor of this squash.
+The vegetables, bacon, Parmesan cheese, Garlic granules, Thyme, and Parsley really compliment the slightly sweet flavor of this squash.
 This is a wonderful way to serve acorn squash and it makes a hearty dish, so it can be served as the main dish for a meal.

 1 (medium-sized) Acorn Squash